JasonChou0219/test/docs/source/03_Installation.rst

 1. Create the user-script docker image.

-   You can modify the docker container that is used for experiments by changing the dockerfile in 'user_script_env' to include packages that you want to use in the scripting environment.To create the container run:
+   You can modify the docker container that is used for experiments by changing the dockerfile in 'user_script_env' to include packages that you want to use in the scripting environment.To create the container run.
+If you encounter an error, try a different docker base image such as python:3 or python:3.8.0-slim by changing the first line in the Dockerfile "FROM python:3.8.3-alpine" to your respective choice:

 .. code-block:: console